bjhartin/myvideobuzz/README.md

 On newer versions of the Roku firmware, you will then be prompted to set the web server password.
 Choose a password (and remember it!), then reboot the Roku.

-When devleopment mode is enabled on your Roku, you can install dev packages from the Application Installer which runs on your device at your device's IP address.
+When development mode is enabled on your Roku, you can install dev packages from the Application Installer which runs on your device at your device's IP address.
 Open up a standard web browser and visit the following URL: